IRS-Public/taxpert/apps/README.md

 # apps/

 A mount point for the Form Builder applications this repository's tools read.
-Nothing here is an application, and none is vendored.
+Nothing here is an application.
 Fact Explorer and the assistant both need to be told where to find one, and this directory is the default answer.
 Clone or symlink each application repository into it so that every application's `fact-explorer.app.json` sits exactly one level down.